xlanor/SIM-UoW-Timetable-bot-LEGACY-/README.md

 However, if you're using the instance that I am hosting, please read the following sentence

-Although you are asked to enter your login credentials, At no point of time whatsoever does Cronus store your password to the database.
+Although you are asked to enter your login credentials, At no point of time whatsoever does Cronus store your password **in plaintext**to the database.

 Cronus encrypts your password with a key of your choice with AES-256 and requires the key to decrypt the password each time it syncs.
 The module can be found under modules/encryption.py

+The stored password is the **encrypted text**.
+You are free to audit the source code.

 You should take note that this is not the most secure method, but is the most convenient method for users.